Essential open book foliation and fractional Dehn twist coefficient: Introduction

 \textbf{Corollary~\ref{cor:n(S,phi)}.} {\em There exists an invariant $n(S, \phi) \in \Z_{\geq 0}$ such that \begin{enumerate} \item $n(S, \phi) = 0$ if and only if $\xi_{(S, \phi)}$ is tight (and hence $\phi$ is right veering). \item $n(S, \phi) = 1$ if and only if $\xi_{(S, \phi)}$ is overtwisted and $\phi$ is not right veering. \item $n(S, \phi) \geq 2$ if and only if $\xi_{(S, \phi)}$ is overtwisted and $\phi$ is right veering. \end{enumerate} }

-In Section 7 we study topology of $3$-manifolds.
+In Section \ref{sec:topol} we study topology of $3$-manifolds.
 We obtain bounds of $|c(\phi, C)|$ from data on a closed incompressible surface embedded in $M_{(S,\phi)}$ (Theorems~\ref{theorem:surface} and \ref{theorem:surface_connected}).
 As a consequence, we find sufficient conditions on the monodromy $\phi$ that $M_{(S,\phi)}$ is irreducible and/or atoroidal (Corollaries~\ref{irreducible-theorem} and \ref{atoroidal-theorem}).
-Our atoroidal criterion can be refined if we assume $\xi_{(S, \phi)}$ is tight (Theorem~\ref{thm:tight-atoroidal}).
+Our atoroidality criterion can be refined if we assume $\xi_{(S, \phi)}$ is tight (Theorem~\ref{thm:tight-atoroidal}).

-We also apply our technique to study topology of null-homologous braids in open books.
-We relate the genus of a braid $L$ and $c(\phi_L, C)$ (Corollary~\ref{cor:lower bound of g}), which plays an essential role to prove our main result Theorem~\ref{theorem:geometry}.
+We also apply our technique to study the topology of null-homologous braids in open books.
+We relate the genus of a braid $L$ and $c(\phi, L, C)$ (Corollary~\ref{cor:lower bound of g}), which plays an important role in proving our main result Theorem~\ref{theorem:geometry}.

-In Section 8 we prove the following result parallel to Thurston's classification of geometry of mapping tori \cite{T}.
+In Section \ref{sec:geometry} we prove the following result parallel to Thurston's classification of geometry of mapping tori \cite{T}.
 The same result holds for closed braid complements (Theorem~\ref{theorem:geometry-braid}).

 \textbf{Theorem~\ref{theorem:geometry}.} {\em Let $(S,\phi)$ be an open book decomposition of 3-manifold $M$.
 Assume that \begin{itemize} \item $\partial S$ is connected and $|c(\phi,\partial S )|>1$, or \item $|c(\phi, C)|>4$ for every boundary component $C$ of $S$. \end{itemize} Then, \begin{enumerate} \item $M$ is toroidal if and only if $\phi$ is reducible. \item $M$ is hyperbolic if and only if $\phi$ is pseudo-Anosov. \item $M$ is Seifert fibered if and only if $\phi$ is periodic. \end{enumerate} }